maziac/DeZog/design/DeZogProtocol.md

 For commands a byte with the command ID will follow.
 And then the payload follows.

-Length is the length of all bytes folowing Length.
+Length is the length of all bytes following the command ID (i.e. the payload)..

 Command: